ivanthung/umd-hex/readme.md

 streamlit run app.py

 ToDo:
-* Make the editing thing a little bit prettier.
+* Make the editing thing a little bit prettier ->
+* Fix a weird session state bug.
 * Create a map of project data, and an interface to edit it.